President’s Anti-Racism Taskforce (PART)

 Racism in health care is a large and complex problem and Sunnybrook recognizes it’s not something that will be solved easily or quickly.
 The President’s Anti-Racism Taskforce (PART) was established in 2020 to focus on producing tangible and visible results that will have a broad impact.

-The taskforce includes members from the hospital, Sunnybrook Foundation and Sunnybrook Research Institute.
+The taskforce includes members from the hospital, Sunnybrook Foundation, and Sunnybrook Research Institute (SRI).

-The input and efforts from these members as champions of anti-racism at Sunnybrook are key to sparking change within our organization, and we thank them for their ongoing efforts as the taskforce gets underway.
+The input and efforts from these members as champions of anti-racism at Sunnybrook are key to sparking change within our organization, and we thank them for their ongoing efforts as the work of the taskforce continues.

 PART’s terms of reference align with the Ontario Health Anti-Racism Framework and the Toronto Region Anti-Racism Framework, with its vision of ensuring structural and systemic change.